 Skip to content

 There is no denying that Amazon Web Services (AWS) is a popular choice among companies these days.
 Businesses like to store their data and run their operations through AWS because of the convenience and performance that its cloud-based storage and services provide.
+But the AWS IoT platform is not without risk.
+Researchers have identified cybersecurity vulnerabilities that could be compromised, potentially resulting in data breaches.

-In researching IoT platforms, ZLabs found vulnerabilities in the AWS secure connectivity models and the FreeRTOS TCP/IP stack.
+In researching IoT platforms, ZLabs found cybersecurity vulnerabilities in the AWS secure connectivity models and the FreeRTOS TCP/IP stack.
 AWS’ FreeRTOS provides an IoT platform for microcontrollers by bundling the FreeRTOS kernel with the FreeRTOS TCP/IP stack.

 In a blog post for Zimperium on how FreeRTOS TCP/IP stack vulnerabilities put a wide range of devices at risk of compromise, ZLabs writes, “These vulnerabilities allow an attacker to crash the device, leak information from the device’s memory, and remotely execute code on it, thus completely compromising it.”